JoergHolz/LocalAdmin-URL-Scheme-Launcher/README.md

-# LocalAdmin an URL–Launcher for OS X
+# LocalAdmin an Launcher for URL–Schemes in OS X

 With this URL–Launcher you can execute AppleSripts by using the browsers address bar, an link in your HTML document, via AJAX, …